 Tip Number Five: Don’t try this at Home Folks

 Don’t try to learn Reiki by yourself out of a book.
-It is just not possible to give yourself Reiki without a Reiki Master present to attune you to the Reiki energy.
+A Reiki Master "attunes" you to the Reiki energy.
 Internet distance classes are valid learning and attuning tools as long as the Reiki Master conducting the class is also offering distance attunements.

 And Finally: To sum it all up, trust your intuition and go with the Reiki Master you like, the one who feels most ‘right’ to you, and the one that you think you will enjoy spending more time with.
 Consider the other factors if they make a difference to you and you will find the right Teacher.
 Always remember though, the real benefit and gift of Reiki is what you do with it afterwards.